-Industrial deafness, also known as occupation deafness or noise-induced deafness affects 200,000 people in the UK and around 1.1 million are susceptible to it.
+Industrial deafness, also known as occupation deafness or noise-induced deafness affects 200,000 people in the UK.
 The terms refer to people who have experienced some kind of deafness as a direct result of the noise levels within their working environment.

 Different types of industrial deafness claim

-Sometimes referred to as acoustic shock or acoustic trauma, acoustic deafness is caused by a loud and/or sudden noise like a gunshot being fired or very loud feedback from a microphone or headset.
-Permanent effects like a perforated eardrum can result but it is possible to protect against this with ear defenders, often worn by workmen using industrial equipment.
+Acoustic deafness is sometimes referred to as acoustic shock or acoustic trauma.
+It is caused by a loud and/or sudden noise like a gunshot being fired or very loud feedback from a microphone or headset.
+In some cases, it can have permanent effects such as a perforated eardrum.
+However, it is possible to protect against this with ear defenders, often worn by workmen using industrial equipment.

 Temporary loss of hearing